jolespin/veba/FAQ.md

 #### It says the total database size is ~272G but I already have some of the databases downloaded.
 Can I use these preexisting databases with *VEBA* instead of having redundant databases?

 Yes!
 Just symlink them so it fits the database structure detailed out [here](https://github.com/jolespin/veba/tree/main/install#database-structure).
-The bulk of the database is the `Diamond` database of NCBI's NR proteins which your institute might already have on their servers.
-Just make sure they compiled it with taxonomy information like *VEBA* does [here](https://github.com/jolespin/veba/blob/1755c762f3ea5626fb4cbd327b2d24e05dfc0a2f/install/download_databases.sh#L102).
-Other large-ish databases you might be able to symlink are [GTDB-Tk](https://github.com/jolespin/veba/blob/1755c762f3ea5626fb4cbd327b2d24e05dfc0a2f/install/download_databases.sh#L32), [CheckV](https://github.com/jolespin/veba/blob/1755c762f3ea5626fb4cbd327b2d24e05dfc0a2f/install/download_databases.sh#L43), [CheckM2](https://github.com/jolespin/veba/blob/1755c762f3ea5626fb4cbd327b2d24e05dfc0a2f/install/download_databases.sh#L53), [KOFAM](https://github.com/jolespin/veba/blob/1755c762f3ea5626fb4cbd327b2d24e05dfc0a2f/install/download_databases.sh#L80), or [Pfam](https://github.com/jolespin/veba/blob/1755c762f3ea5626fb4cbd327b2d24e05dfc0a2f/install/download_databases.sh#L89).
-Make sure your databases fall in line with the specifications in the [version notes](https://github.com/jolespin/veba/blob/main/install/README.md#version-notes). *However, if you do this option it will be difficult to diagnose errors so this should only be for advanced users.*
+Large-ish databases you might be able to symlink are GTDB-Tk, CheckV, CheckM2, KOFAM, or Pfam.
+If you do this, make sure you have proper read permissions and your databases fall in line with the specifications in the [version notes](https://github.com/jolespin/veba/blob/main/install/README.md#version-notes). *However, if you do this option it will be difficult to diagnose errors so this should only be for advanced users.*

 #### I already have genomes binned and/or genes modeled from another program or downloaded from a repository (e.g., NCBI), can I use them with *VEBA*?